 Missing data is a deceptively tricky issue in machine learning.
 We cannot just ignore or remove the missing observation.
 They must be handled carefully as they can be an indication of something important.
 The two most common ways to deal with missing data are:

 - The fact that the value was missing may be informative in itself.

 - Plus, in the real world, you often need to make predictions on new data even if some of the features are missing!

 - Imputing the missing values from past observations.

 - Again, “missingness” is almost always informative in itself, and you should tell your algorithm if a value was missing.

 - Even if you build a model to impute your values, you’re not adding any real information.
 You’re just reinforcing the patterns already provided by other features.

 Missing data is like missing a puzzle piece.
 If you drop it, that’s like pretending the puzzle slot isn’t there.
 If you impute it, that’s like trying to squeeze in a piece from somewhere else in the puzzle.

-So, missing data is always informative and indication of something important.
-And we must aware our algorithm of missing data by flagging it.
+So, missing data is always an informative and an indication of something important.
+And we must be aware of our algorithm of missing data by flagging it.
 By using this technique of flagging and filling, you are essentially allowing the algorithm to estimate the optimal constant for missingness, instead of just filling it in with the mean.